 Messenger Freight has both Canadian rail spurs available right in our St Thomas warehouse to make shipping your large or heavy products easier and quicker to tackle.

 What are the Types of Freight?

 Every mode of transport has its process of measuring freight loads, though the most commonly understood terminology belongs to ground shipping.
-These are calculated by how much space pallets of items can take up in the bed of a truck and other freight involved.
+Measurements are calculated by how much space pallets of items can take up in the bed of a truck and other freight that’s involved.